UBC-MDS/ds-toolbox/chapters/en/slides/module2/module2_05.md

 <img src='/module2/edit-file-vscode.png' width="80%" alt="How to edit a file in VS Code"/>

 Notes:
-This is what it looks like to edit a text file in VS Code.
+This is what it looks like to edit a text file in `VS Code`.
 You will see that there is a small white circle next to the file name.
 This is an indication that the file is not saved yet.